 Southernmost point of Phuket.
 Free entry.
 20 minutes from Kata.
 Sunset viewpoint that draws crowds: arrive 45 minutes before sundown.
 The elephant shrine at the car park is genuinely charming and often overlooked.
 Sunset only visible October-April; May-September skies are typically overcast.

-This end of the island, the stretch around Nai Harn and Kata, is where I’d look at accommodation.
+This end of the island, the stretch around Nai Harn and Kata, is where we’d look at accommodation.
 You can see the best beaches near Phuket from this part of the coast, and the quieter pace here makes it a better base than Patong for most travelers.

 9. Phuket Fantasea